Paying extra cash on your home loan can save you tens of thousands of dollars in interest over the term of your loan.

 What is a redraw facility?

-The lender can usually set out stipulations on how much or little you withdraw, deposit, or hold in the account, and how many times you contribute or take from it.
 Many lenders offer redraw facilities free of charge as an added feature of your home loan, but some will charge for the privilege.
-Some will also charge when you want to make a withdrawal, or if you go over a certain amount of withdrawals.
+Some will also charge when you want to make a withdrawal, or if you exceed a certain number or amount in withdrawals.

 Redraw facility case study

 Her lender allows her to withdraw the $12,000 she has accumulated in the facility, which is used to pay for the ceremony.
+The two are married as Mr and Mrs Rhee-Droar.

 Tips on how to use a redraw facility

-It’s worth remembering making extra repayments doesn’t have to be a regular thing.
-You can make them as frequently, or infrequently as you like, dependent on your lender's conditions.
-If you come into a large sum of money, like a tax return or bonus, for example, you could put it in your redraw facility to pay down your loan faster.
-Just make sure the savings you’re getting from using the facility aren’t outweighed by any fees the lender might charge you.
+If you come into a large sum of money, like a tax return or bonus, for example, you could feasibly put it in your redraw facility to pay down your loan faster.
+Just make sure the savings you’re making from using the facility aren’t outweighed by any fees the lender might charge you.

-Check out our calculator to see how making extra repayments could save you in the long term.
+Check out our calculator to see how much making extra repayments could save you in the long term.

 How to access money in a redraw facility